 It’s a worthwhile consideration to make if you have mobility problems, for example, and find it hard to go up and down the stairs.
 You may wish to consider moving to a smaller property and one such as a flat or bungalow.

 Taking out an equity release plan is a big decision to make in your life.
-That’s why it pays to do your research first and think about whether it’s right for you or not.
+That’s why it pays to do your research first and think about whether it’s right for you or not, as well as ensuring you speak to the knowledgeable equity release adviser.
 Also, if you are on state benefits, you should take professional advice first before making a decision.
 That’s because the money you borrow could affect your entitlement to things like pension credit, universal credit, for example.